-Ministerial review of operation of the Regulation may lead to changes to the Code.
+Ministerial review of operation of the regulation may lead to changes to the code.
 A further regulation would need to be made to effect this change.

-New services can be declared by the Minister over time, applying the criteria in the QCAA that must be satisfied in order for a service to be declared.
+New services can be declared by the minister over time, applying the criteria in the QCAA that must be satisfied in order for a service to be declared.

-Once a service is declared, it will remain declared unless revoked or it expires.
+Once a service is declared, it will remain declared unless revoked or expires.
 A declaration expires unless the declaration is renewed.

-The process for revoking or renewing a declaration requires the Authority to make a recommendation to the Minister.
-The decision is made by the Minister.
-In making its recommendations, the Authority must consult, including with the owner of the service.
+The process for revoking or renewing a declaration requires the authority to make a recommendation to the minister.
+The decision is made by the minister.
+In making its recommendations, the authority must consult, including with the owner of the service.
 The decision to recommend an extension or declaration is made by reference to the access criteria.

-The Port of Newcastle is governed by the National Access Regime by virtue of the declaration made under s 44H of the CCA.
+The Port of Newcastle is governed by the National Access Regime by virtue of the declaration made under section 44H of the CCA.
 A declaration continues in operation until its expiry date, unless it is earlier revoked.
 The declaration of services at the Port of Newcastle will expire on 7 July 2031.

-The Minister may revoke a declaration, but may only do so if the NCC first makes a recommendation that the declaration be revoked and having regard to the objects of the CCA.
+The minister may revoke a declaration but may only do so if the NCC first makes a recommendation the declaration be revoked and having regard to the objects of the CCA.

-The PMAA allows regulations to be made about specified matters to promote the economically efficient operation of, use of and investment in land-based port facilities and port-related supply chain facilities.
+The PMAA allows regulations to be made about specified matters to promote the economically efficient operation and use of, and investment in land-based port facilities and port-related supply chain facilities.
 The power has not been exercised in relation to the Port of Newcastle.